karishmapatel27/whack-a-mole/inflate-the-unicorn/inflate-the-unicorn-README.md

 ## Reflection

-Open `my-reflections-sprint-5.md` in VS Code, add a `Inflate The Unicorn` heading, and add the following reflection questions from this challenge.
+Open `my-reflections-sprint-5.md` from your reflections file in VS Code, add a `Inflate The Unicorn` heading, and add the following reflection questions from this challenge.

 - Did you learn anything new during this exercise?
 What was it?